What Is Trauma?

 • Feeling responsible for a parent’s emotions

-• Living in a high-conflict or emotionally unsafe home
+• Living in a high-conflict or unsafe home

-• Being told your feelings were “too much,” “wrong,” or “not important”
+• Being told your feelings were “too much” or “not important”

-Individually, these moments may seem small or dismissible.
-Collectively, they can shape core beliefs such as:
+Alone, these experiences may seem small.
+Over time, though, they can shape core beliefs such as:

 • “I’m not good enough.”